2024 Work is Completed. More to Come in 2025!

 Beginning in June 2024, the Chugach Park Fund tackled another perennially muddy section of the park trail.
 This time the focus is on sections of the Hidden Lake Trail, uphill from the German Bridge (named after donations from the German Club of Anchorage) that have standing water, mud, and a growing number of trail braids.
 Alaska Trails had a crew installing new boardwalk, fixing drainage issues and building up gravel sections of trail.
 It will lead to a much easier hike to Hidden Lake, to Ship Pass and beyond.

-We are grateful to the Carr Foundation, Bass Pro Shops-Cabela’s Outdoor Fund, and Best Storage South (Art and Anna Davidson) and the Atwood Foundation who have contributed towards this project.
+We are grateful to the Carr Foundation, Bass Pro Shops-Cabela’s Outdoor Fund, Best Storage South (Art and Anna Davidson), Home Depot, Flattop Mountain Shuttle, and the Atwood Foundation who have contributed towards this project.

-The Alaska Trails crew will also be on the move around the park working on some smaller projects that Chugach Park Fund is sponsoring.
-These include McHugh Creek, the South Fork of Eagle River, and the Golden Grass Trail.
-The Fund is also sponsoring seven volunteer events this summer; sign-ups are through Alaska Trails (https://www.alaska-trails.org/current-volunteer-opportunities)
+The Alaska Trails crew worked on some smaller projects around the park that Chugach Park Fund sponsored.
+These included McHugh Creek, the South Fork of Eagle River, Lost Cabin Trail, and the Golden Grass Trail.
+The Fund also offered seven volunteer events over the course of the summer.
+Four of these events were sponsored by Matson, Chugiak – Eagle River Foundation (2 events), and Alyeska Service Company.

 Thanks to a $12,000 grant from ConocoPhillips Alaska, we are investing in the engineering and design work to prepare for larger projects in 2025 and beyond.
 We expect work on the Williwaw Lakes Trail to be our first priority in 2025, and improvements to the Lost Cabin/Wolverine Bowl trails (between the Basher and Prospect Heights trailheads in 2026.
 With 280 miles of trail in Chugach State Park and very little State of Alaska funding for maintenance or improvements, we have many possible projects!